diogoperes/puzzle/README.md

   * Run `git push origin {hash}:gh-pages --force`
   * Run `git branch -D gh-pages`

-This should be it.
-Try not to delete git and planet earth itself while doing it :grin: ( happened one time :sweat_smile: )

 ## Next steps

 * Add a button to load a local image;